ThermoPilot/ThermoPilot/SECURITY.md

 Please report security concerns **privately** rather than opening a public issue.

-Contact the maintainer through the email listed on the GitHub profile or in the README.
-Include:
+Contact the maintainer using the email listed on the GitHub profile or in the README.
+When reporting a concern, include:

 - a clear description of the issue
 - steps to reproduce (if applicable)
-- system details (Windows version, CPU/GPU, OEM model)
+- system details (Windows version, CPU/GPU, hardware model)

-Reports are handled confidentially.
+All reports are handled confidentially.

 ---